daviddrozdz/CW_app/README.md

 6. install ngrok and save it near the project loction
 - https://dashboard.ngrok.com/get-started/setup/windows

-7. open terminal and exectute ngrok
+7. open terminal and exectute ngrok from the folder where it is stored
 - for example ::: & "C:\LAPTOP\David\University\STOPNIEŃ II\IAAC\MaCAD_2023_2024\2nd MOD - BIM and Smart Construction\Digital Tools for Collaborative Workflows\Project\ngrok.exe" http 3000

 8. Naviagte to the right folder and run dev in another window in terminal